maryoohhh/IS306/README.md

 **The importance of the quality of data**

->Information must be up to date, complete, sufficiently accurate for the purppose it is required, unambiguously understood, consistent, and available when it is required.
+>Information must be up to date, complete, sufficiently accurate for the purpose it is required, unambiguously understood, consistent, and available when it is required.

 <dl>
     <dt>Good quality data</dt>